dhananjaychaudhari26/FP_BE_Julia/README.md

-# This is example of Forward and Backward propagation with Julia
+# This is a example of Forward and Backward propagation with Julia